How To Make Side Money As A Teenager

 Avoid Burnout

-Working too much can lead to burnout, which affects all areas of your life.
+Working excessively can lead to burnout, which affects all aspects of your life.

 - Know Your Limits: Listen to your body and mind.
 If you’re feeling overwhelmed, consider reducing your workload.